fhidalgor/mutagenesis_visualization/docs/doc_processing.rst

 Use a custom input DNA list.
 That way it does not matter if you are using NNS or you have second order mutations.
 Create a list of variants on your own, and the software will count the frequency of each of those variants on the fastq file you provide as an input.
+In the example non of the sequences we are specifying are found in the trimmed file, thus there are 0% of useful reads.

 .. code:: ipython3

     # Create your list of variants
-    list_variants = ['acggaatataagctggtggtggtgggcgccggcggtgtgggcaagagtgcgctgaccat'
+    variants = ['acggaatataagctggtggtggtgggcgccggcggtgtgggcaagagtgcgctgaccat'
                      + 'ccagctgatccagaaccattttgtggacgaatacgaccccactatagaggattcctaccggaagcaggtgg'
                      + 'tcattgatggggagacgtgcctgttggacatcctg', 'aaaaaatataagctggtggtggtgggcgccggcggtgtgggcaagagtgcgctgaccat'
                      + 'ccagctgatccagaaccattttgtggacgaatacgaccccactatagaggattcctaccggaagcaggtgg'